Technology-for-the-Poorest-Billion/2024-IMMI/proposal/management.md

   - Objective hierarchy to provide guidance in the order of tackling the problem.
   - Define testible criteria for each objective for verifying that design requirements are met.
   - Reasonable task assignments that utilizes each member's strength.
+- Research on data privacy, prediction algorithm, and learning the basics to web-based app development.

 ### Second week (May 16 - May 22)
 ####